bflaven/deploy-a-streamlit-app-with-heroku/README.md

 # deploy-a-streamlit-app-with-heroku
 yet another heroku deployment streamlit application directory...
-Some of the commands required to deplo yo heroku a streamlit app.
+Some of the commands required to deploy a streamlit app on heroku or on Streamlit.

+**It requires few requirements before starti to deploy both on heroku or on Streamlit:**

+- Install Git locally and make it accessible through the console.
+(Free)
+- Create an account on Github (Free) at [https://github.com/](https://github.com/)
+- Create an account on Heroku (Free) at [https://signup.heroku.com/](https://signup.heroku.com/)
+- Create an account on Streamlit (Free) at [https://share.streamlit.io/](https://share.streamlit.io/)

 ### 1. Create your environment with Conda